 So, what is Holacracy and how does it work?

 So how does that happen?
-Holacracy realizes that one of the skills we human beings are best at, is sensing when something is not as good as it could be.
+Holacracy realizes that one of the skills we human beings are best at is sensing when something is not as good as it could be.
 We sense – and often express – when circumstances from every aspect of our lives could be better.
-This sensation of a potential between a current reality and an improved state has a name in Holacracy: it is simply called a tension.
+This sensation of potential between current reality and an improved state has a name in Holacracy: it is simply called a tension.
 And whereas tensions in most other contexts have a negative connotation, in Holacracy they are the driver that initiates every improvement.
 How that?
 Holacracy offers a clear pathway to every individual working in the system, to address and process tensions and improve the whole.

 The fundamental rules of the system are written in the ‘Holacracy Constitution‘, which is adopted by the company when ratified by the company CEO(s).
-With this act they show that they now distribute their collected authority to everyone in the company.
+With this act, they show that they now distribute their collected authority to everyone in the company.

-Each individual in the company gets assigned to undertake one or more roles within the organisation.
+Each individual in the company gets assigned to undertake one or more roles within the organization.
 Each role has activities and accountabilities assigned to it.
 It is now each role’s responsibility to process their tasks and sustain their responsibilities.
 Within their own sphere, roles do not need to seek permission to make decisions or take action, unless it violates the authority of other roles.

 Roles are grouped into circles.
 Roles within the same circles work towards a defined common purpose (e.g. roles in an ‘Outreach’ circle all work on “Maximum Visibility” for the company).
 All circles generally work together in advancing the company, based on a common purpose.

 A circle’s work is structured through two types of meetings:

 These meetings are aimed at resolving tensions at an organizational level, meaning they work on the organization.